skander-elfekih/web3_examples/README.md

-# A repository containing various code examples for Solidity smart contracts.
+# A repository containing various code examples for Solidity.
 These examples cover a range of topics, including token contracts, price oracles, access control, and more.
 Each example is fully commented and includes a brief explanation of the functionality provided.
 Whether you are new to Solidity or an experienced developer, this repository provides a valuable resource for learning and reference.